cazacov/CarND-Traffic-Sign-Classifier-Project/writeup.md

 > EPOCH 9 ...
 Training Accuracy = 0.991 Validation Accuracy = 0.904

-This is a clear sign of overfitting when the network just rememberes training images and fails to generalize features.
+This is a clear sign of overfitting when the network just remembers training images and fails to generalize features.
 To make learning more stable and force the network to find general properties I created more data by slightly modifying source images.

-From every source image I generated another five by randomly applying the following transformations:
+From every source image, I generated another five by randomly applying the following transformations:

 * Rotation [-5..+5] degrees.
 * Translation [-2..+2] pixels in X and Y directions.